aamirWasi/Interview-Preparation-V1/README.md

     // This class can also use the default LogPayment implementation }
 ```
-**Shared Behavior Across Implementations**: If there is some common functionality that multiple implementations of the interface will share, you can provide that behavior in the default method, avoiding code duplication.
+**👉Shared Behavior Across Implementations**: If there is some common functionality that multiple implementations of the interface will share, you can provide that behavior in the default method, avoiding code duplication.

 1. In C# 8 and later, interface default implementations like ApplySeasonalDiscount are not automatically accessible within implementing classes (like HolidayDiscount and RegularDiscount).
 Default implementations in interfaces are only available directly from the interface itself, not from the implementing classes.(so cast in classes)
 ```c#
 public interface IDiscountCalculator